An Espresso with Rose Electra Harris: Painter on Emotions, Nature and Travel

-Rose Electra Harris is a UK-based painter whose vibrant, intuitive works explore the relationship between emotional states and natural environments.
+Rose Electra Harris is a London-based painter whose vibrant, intuitive works explore the relationship between emotional states and natural environments.
 Working primarily with painting and printmaking, Harris creates expressive canvases that process feelings through depictions of nature, using colour as an emotional language shaped by her travels and experiences in unfamiliar places.
 Harris's practice evolved from a background in printmaking to embrace the spontaneity and directness of painting.
-Her time in Mexico—both a transformative five-month journey in 2018 and a productive residency in 2023 at Jo_hs Gallery in Mexico City—profoundly influenced her vibrant colour palette and intuitive approach.
-In this conversation, Rose discusses how travel directs her work for entire years, why nature serves as a stepping stone to express emotional states, and the complex realities of sustaining an artistic practice—from the joy of finishing paintings to the pressures of social media and financial sustainability.
-Below is our conversation part of my series 'An Espresso with...'.
+Her time in Mexico, both a transformative five-month journey in 2018 and a productive residency in 2023 at Jo_hs Gallery in Mexico City, profoundly influenced her vibrant colour palette and intuitive approach.
+Harris was a Ingram Prize finalist in 2024.
+She is attending an MA in painting at the Royal College of Art to develop her work further in the near future.
+Below is our conversation, part of my series 'An Espresso with...'.

 Travel as Artistic Influence

-1. How important and influential are travelling and spending time in a different place than England for you and your work?
+How important and influential are travelling and spending time in a different place from England for you and your work?

 Nature and Emotional Expression in Painting